matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 application will open the correct application for Telegram without user intervention or can even offer to install one, if needed).
-The proposed syntax makes conversion between Matrix URIs and Matrix identifiers as easy as a bunch of regular expressions; so even though client-side processing of URIs might not be optimal longer-term, it's a very simple and quick way that allows plenty of experimentation early on.
+The proposed syntax makes conversion between Matrix URIs and Matrix identifiers as easy as a bunch of string comparisons or regular expressions; so even though client-side processing of URIs might not be optimal longer-term, it's a very simple and quick way that allows plenty of experimentation early on.